deep-sea-tactics/Dyver/README.md

 ![alt text](https://github.com/deep-sea-tactics/Dyver/blob/main/dyver_light.png "Dyver Logo")

 # Dyver
-Dyver is a consolidation of core Deep Sea Tactics robot features into one application.
-This includes drivers, interfaces, simulations, and various other tools.
+Dyver is an application designed to aid in the operation of an ROV.
+It contains drivers and mathematics to drive an ROV.

 ## For Developers
 Useful information for developers working internally on Dyver.